SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 46_47_48](https://user-images.githubusercontent.com/90856848/137971380-391f714e-5a91-451a-b638-a2ed7da77012.png)

-<br> SAP Analytics Cloud immediately recognized our time dimension and created an upright chart orientation as per best practices.
+<br> 🚩SAP Analytics Cloud immediately recognized our time dimension and created an upright chart orientation as per best practices.
 However, our chart currently shows an aggregation of all gross margins in our data set.
 Next, we want to apply a dynamic time filter for the year to date range and change the drill level to show months as the granularity of bars.

 ![Image 48](https://user-images.githubusercontent.com/90856848/137971623-f2d9fba2-6b27-4423-9f48-e8b2089612b4.png)

-<br> We have many options on filtering or drilling down on a dimension simply by hovering over the dimension in builder panel.
+<br> 🚩We have many options on filtering or drilling down on a dimension simply by hovering over the dimension in builder panel.

 49. Click **Filter**